Dr. Curtis Cooper

-The aim of this study is to evaluate the role of Metformin in preventing the progression and promoting the regression of liver fibrosis in individuals that are either co-infected with HCV-HIV or mono-infected with HCV (hepatitis C virus), have insulin resistance (IR), and are receiving antiviral HCV-treatment.
+The aim of this study was to evaluate the role of Metformin in preventing the progression and promoting the regression of liver fibrosis in individuals that are either co-infected with HCV-HIV or mono-infected with HCV (hepatitis C virus), have insulin resistance (IR), and are receiving antiviral HCV-treatment.

 A build-up of scar tissue is part of the healing process of the liver when it is injured.
 However, this scar tissue can cause the liver to become stiffer and not function properly.
 When this happens, it is called liver fibrosis and can lead to cirrhosis and end-stage liver disease.
 Hepatitis, which affects the liver, prevents this organ from operating properly and can lead to a number of health issues throughout the body, including insulin resistance.